-At \$20.64 per hour for Metro Vancouver-or \$37,565 annually for each parent working full-time-here's what a family could afford:
+At \$20.62 per hour for Metro Vancouver-or \$37,528 annually for each parent working full-time-here's what a family could afford:

-FOOD: \$831/month.
+FOOD: \$846/month.
 Based on estimates by the Provincial Health Services Authority for a nutritious diet, which do not consider special dietary needs, cultural or other food preferences, and the cost of condiments or spices.

-CLOTHING AND FOOTWEAR: \$184/month.
+CLOTHING AND FOOTWEAR: \$162/month.

-SHELTER: \$1,652/month.
-Includes a conservative rent estimate for a three-bedroom apartment, utilities, telephone, and insurance on home contents.
+SHELTER: \$1,787/month.
+Includes a conservative rent estimate for a three-bedroom apartment, utilities, Internet, two basic cell phone plans, and insurance on home contents.

-TRANSPORTATION: \$505/month.
+TRANSPORTATION: \$484/month.
 Includes the amortized cost of owning and operating a used car as well as a two-zone bus pass for one of the parents, replaced by a discounted student transit pass, the U-Pass, for eight months of the year.

-CHILD CARE: \$1,356/month.
+CHILD CARE: \$1,401/month.
 For a four-year-old in full-time care; and a seven-year-old in before- and after-school care, full-time care during winter break (one week, the other assumed covered by statutory holidays and informal arrangements) and spring break (two weeks) and six weeks of full-time summer care.
 Child care is the second most expensive item in the living wage family budget after shelter.